Hello amazing friends! Today, I’m back sharing THE BEST way to paint furniture WHITE using this gorgeous dressing table I shared back in 2020:

 The Best Way to paint furniture white

-I paint a TON of white furniture, and I’m sharing everything you need to know to get great results!
+I paint a TON of white furniture, and I’m sharing everything you need to know to get the best results!

 Prep for Possible Bleed-through

-To prevent that from happening, I reach for my favorite product to combat bleed-through: Dixie Belle’s BOSS in white:
+To combat and prevent bleed through, I reach for my favorite product: Dixie Belle’s BOSS in white:

-The wonderful thing about BOSS (also available in clear and gray) is that not only does it seal in those tannins, it has no harsh odors, and if you use the white formula, it saves you a coat of paint!
+The wonderful thing about BOSS (also available in clear and gray) is that not only does it seal in those tannins, it has no harsh odors, and if you use the white formula, it saves you a coat of paint when painting white!
+You can use it first or over top of your paint if you realized later that you have some bleeding.

 The key to using BOSS is to allow plenty of dry time!